When the head goes against the heart, who really wins?

 He put his pocket square over his mouth and approached the jewelry box.

-He reached out to touch it.
 Green-tinted static tickled his fingers.

 He laughed.
 "That is one cute trick."